praxisnetau/silverware/README.md

 Allows you to embed a block of rich-text content, edited using `HTMLEditorField`, with the visibility of the content toggleable via clicking on the header of the component.
 Can be started open or closed.

+### VirtualComponent

+Acts as a proxy for another component, allowing you to display a component in multiple locations without needing to create the component again.
+The virtual component may use a custom title, style ID and style classes, but will otherwise render an exact copy of the source component.

 ## Issues